Packet Analyzer Tools

 What is the use of a network analyzer?

-A normal network monitor knows a lot of protocols, which lets it show what hosts on a network are saying to each other.
+A normal network monitor knows many protocols, which lets it show what hosts on a network are saying to each other.

 Why use a packet analyzer?